 Platinum Card from American Express benefits include:

-- Complimentary airport lounge access (Centurion, Priority Pass, Delta Sky Club)
+- Complimentary airport lounge access (Centurion, Priority Pass (enrollment required), Delta Sky Club)

 - Global Entry or TSA PreCheck application fee credit